timarcher/Drone/wiki/09-Here-Flow/Here-Flow.md

 - [Hexacopter Drone Build Project – Part 9 Here Flow](https://www.youtube.com/XXX)

 # Supporting Materials
 - [ArduPilot Configuration](../ArduPilot-Config/ArduPilot-Config.md) - This page contains a consolidated list of the all of the configuration done in ArduPilot throughout the videos.
+After you make the configuration changes you should see values show in the sonarrange and opt_* parameters in mission planner.

 # References
 - Here Flow documentation [can be found here](https://docs.cubepilot.org/user-guides/flow-senor/here-flow).